Center for Economic and Policy Research

-The Center for Economic and Policy Research (CEPR) is a left-leaning American think tank that specializes in economic policy.
+The Center for Economic and Policy Research (CEPR) is an American think tank that specializes in economic policy.
 Based in Washington, D.C.
 CEPR was co-founded by economists Dean Baker and Mark Weisbrot in 1999.

 Considered a left-leaning organization, notable CEPR contributors include Nobel Memorial Prize in Economic Sciences recipients Joseph Stiglitz and Robert Solow.

 History

 Politically, CEPR has been described as both progressive and left-leaning.
-CEPR contributors include Nobel Memorial Prize in Economic Sciences recipients Joseph Stiglitz and Robert Solow.